-Storage Space for Outreach Food Purchases:
+Rent - Storage Space for Outreach Food Purchases:

 Rental costs for additional off-site storage space to accommodate the increased volume of purchased nonperishable foods outlined above, which FFP would not otherwise have the space to store.
-We would note that the off-site warehouse space we've rented for the past several years at \$1200/month was recently sold to a cannabis-related business and we are searching for an alternative space.
-We've also discovered that the cost to rent/lease warehouse space has risen significantly (almost triple the cost per square foot) in the past year due to the impact of the cannabis industry on both availability and cost.
-If we can find something cheaper that will definitely be our priority.
+This line item also includes insurance, utilities and pest control.
+We would note that the cost to rent or lease warehouse space has risen significantly over the past two years due to the impact of the cannabis industry on both availability and cost.